martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

 We will then use a **visualization tool** to make it easier to read the plan.
 I use **Dalibo Explain**[^dalibo-explain], which is a free tool that can be used online.
 It is also open source and standalone, so you can download the HTML page to use it locally.

 I will also use **hyperfine**[^hyperfine] to benchmark the different queries.
 You don't necessarily need it to test the queries at home.
+Note that there will be a difference between the performances of the benchmark and the `EXPLAIN ANALYZE`, that's expected.

 ## 1. Aggregation